Nested smoothing algorithms for inference and tracking of heterogeneous multi-scale state-space systems: Approximate smoothing algorithms

-Additionally, a Markov kernel $\kappa_N^{\btheta'}(d\btheta)$ is needed for the jittering of parameter samples \cite{Crisan18bernoulli}, i.e., to draw a new set of particles, $\{\bar{\btheta}_t^i\}_{1\le i \le N}$, at each discrete-time step.
-This is needed to preserve the diversity of the particles, otherwise after a few resampling steps the parameter particles would be reduced to just a few distinct values and the filter would collapse.
+Additionally, a Markov kernel $\kappa_N^{\btheta'}(d\btheta)$ is needed for the jittering of parameter samples \cite{Crisan18bernoulli}, i.e., to draw a new set of particles, $\{\widetilde{\btheta}_{t}^{(i)}\}_{i=1}^N$, at each discrete-time step.
+This is needed to preserve the diversity of the particles.
+Otherwise after a few resampling steps the parameter particles would be reduced to just a few distinct values and the filter would collapse.
+This technique also allows us to keep the scheme running recursively, i.e, without reprocessing the whole sequence of observations from scratch.